 Symmetric encryption uses the same key for encryption and decryption and asymmetric encryption uses different keys.

 Asymmetric encryption is preferred when you want someone to be able to send you encrypted data, but you don’t want to share your private key.

 Symmetric encryption is preferred when you are encrypting only for yourself.

 The secret key used in AES-256 must be 256 bits long.
-In order to use a password or passphrase as the key, a hashing algorithm needs to be used to extend the length.
+To use a password or passphrase as the key, a hashing algorithm needs to be used to extend the length.

 The shorter the password or passphrase, the easier it is for an attacker to decrypt the data by guessing passwords, hashing them, and attempting to decrypt the message.
-In order to mitigate this threat, some applications enforce safeguards, such as using a KDF.
+To mitigate this threat, some applications enforce safeguards, such as using a KDF.

 Let’s walk through the steps of the AES ciphering process, also known as the Rijndael cipher.

 - Choose a password, then derive a short key from that password (using a function like Scrypt or SHA-256).
 This short key will then be expanded using a key schedule to get separate “round keys” for each round of AES-256.